-Table 2: 2×3 Classification Structure of Lineup Outcomes
+Table 2: $2 \times 3$ Classification Structure of Lineup Outcomes

-Since collapsing the 2×3 classification into the 2×2 structure essentially means treating the filler identifications as either False Identifications or True/False Rejections, we lose all information about the filler identifications through the use of a 2×2 structure and, by extension, ROC analysis.
-This is significant, Wells et. al. argue, because filler identifications can be diagnostic of innocence of the suspect [12] and obscures the filler siphoning effect [11].
+Since collapsing the $2 \times 3$ classification into the $2 \times 2$ structure essentially means treating the filler identifications as either false identifications or rejections, we lose all information about the filler identifications through the use of a $2 \times 2$ structure and, by extension, ROC analysis.
+This is significant, Wells et. al. argue, because filler identifications can be diagnostic of innocence of the suspect [13] and obscures the filler siphoning effect [12].
 Filler siphoning is the term used to explain why good lineup fillers draw some of the false identifications away from an innocent suspect when the actual culprit is not in the lineup.